postmanlabs/galaxy-workshop/part3-Liftoff.md

 * Retrieve your Postman API key.
 Toggle to __Browse__ mode using the switch at the bottom of the Postman app.
 Select __Integrations__ and navigate to the web dashboard.
 * Browse integrations, find __Postman API__ and follow the instructions to generate your key.
 * Back in the app, the Postman API collection has a variable called `postman_api_key`.
 Paste your key in there.
-* In the Postman API collection, run the request `GET All Collections`.
+* In the Postman API collection, open the request `GET All Collections`.
+Open the __Authorization__ tab to see the auth scheme and that it pulls the key value from the collection variables. __Send__ the request.
 Choose a collection in the response body and copy its `uid` value.
 * Insert the collection `uid` value and add a query string parameter `apikey` with the value of your Postman API Key to run the collection using Newman:

 ```bash